Planetbiru/MagicAppBuilder/README.md

 ## Dependency

--   **MagicObject:** The library for creating entities from database tables.
--   **MagicApp:** The core application that facilitates rapid CRUD module generation.
+-   **MagicApp:** The core application that facilitates the rapid generation of CRUD modules.
+-   **MagicObject:** A library for creating entities from database tables.
+-   **Symfony/Yaml:** A library for serializing and deserializing YAML strings and files.

 ## Advantages of MagicAppBuilder